Facts worth sharing

 Why study Venus?

 Venus is currently inhospitable, but it wasn’t always that way.
-Missions there have observed granite-like rocks on the surface, which require abundant water to form.
-In the early solar system when the Sun was cooler, scientists think the planet may have had liquid water on the surface for 2 billion years—far longer than Mars, which may have had liquid water for 300 million years.
+Missions there have observed granite-like rocks that require abundant water to form.
+In the solar system's early days when the Sun was cooler, scientists think the planet may have had liquid water on the surface for 2 billion years—far longer than Mars, which had liquid water for a relatively shorter 300 million years.
 Water is the key to life as we know it, so did Venus once have life?

-There is a chance microbial life exists in Venus’s upper atmosphere, which has Earth-like temperatures and pressures roughly 50 kilometers above the planet's surface.
+Scientists including Planetary Society co-founder Carl Sagan have predicted that life could currently exist in Venus' upper atmosphere, which has Earth-like temperatures and pressures roughly 50 kilometers (31 miles) above the planet's surface.
 There, mysterious dark patches absorb more than half the planet's solar energy.
-In 2020 scientists announced the detection of phosphine, a chemical strongly associated with life.
-Venus is on average almost 3 times closer to Earth than Mars, often shining as a bright evening star in our skies.
-Have we been looking for life on the wrong planet?
+In 2020 scientists announced they had found phosphine, a chemical strongly associated with life, in Venus's clouds—though the existence of the signal is currently being reviewed.

 How we study Venus